tmward/poemnet/README.md

 kappa is the same as the Krippendorf's alpha, as anticipated).

 # Model Results
-The following section will show you how to peform the following:
+The following section will show you how to perform the following:

 1. Generate individual and side-by-side surgical fingerprint plots for each video in the test set (eg *Fig 3* in the paper)
-2. Generate performance across phases statistics (eg *Table 3* in the paper)
+2. Generate performance across phases statistics (per video in test set and all videos combined) (eg *Table 3* in the paper)
-3. Generate a confusion matrix (eg *Fig 4* in the paper)
+3. Generate a confusion matrix per video and across all videos in the test set (eg *Fig 4* in the paper)
-4. Generate performance across phase-duration statistics (eg *Table 4* in the paper)
+4. Generate performance across phase-duration statistics on user-specified duration intervals (eg *Table 4* in the paper)

 As in previous sections, calculations are done from a csv/tsv file, in this instance, it's one tsv file per video in the test set for the